facebook/react/docs/docs/tutorial.md

 Markdown is a simple way to format your text inline.
 For example, surrounding text with asterisks will make it emphasized.

-First, add the third-party **Showdown** library to your application.
+First, add the third-party library **marked** to your application.
 This is a JavaScript library which takes Markdown text and converts it to raw HTML.
 This requires a script tag in your head (which we have already included in the React playground):

 ```html{7}
 <!-- index.html -->